vishnu-vardhan-007/internship/README.md

-Week 3: The Task is to create Expenses Tracker using Python Programming
+Week 3: The task is to create "Expenses Tracker" using Python Programming